saymrwulf/llm-playground/notes.md

-2018-08-04T03:29:00 - Late-night bugfix on financial RL environment (llm-playground) 2018-08-04T00:00:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2018-08-11T07:41:00 - Late-night bugfix on financial RL environment (llm-playground)
+2018-08-04T03:29:00 - Late-night bugfix on financial RL environment (llm-playground) 2018-08-04T00:00:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2018-08-11T07:41:00 - Late-night bugfix on financial RL environment (llm-playground) 2018-08-19T17:41:00 - Implementing approach from a new paper read last night (llm-playground)